SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tickets: Book your tickets

-As I mentioned in my intro, this is by far the most popular cruise and a go to for many first-time visitors.
+What's to Love: As I mentioned in my intro, this is by far the most popular cruise and a go-to for many first-time visitors.
+It offers a great overview of the SF Bay both from a sightseeing and history perspective.

 These San Francisco boat cruises leave from Fisherman's Wharf several times a day.
+That's another reason why they are so popular—because they run the most often.

+Company Options: These San Francisco bay tours are offered by both the Blue & Gold Fleet and the Red & White Fleet.
 I've been on the water with both companies several times and they both offer great service.

 One benefit to the headsets with Red and White is that they offer narration in several languages, so this is something to consider if English is your second language.

-Both SF cruise companies follow almost the same route.
+Cruise RouteBoth SF cruise companies follow almost the same route.

+The boat cruise leaves from Fisherman's Wharf and starts out along the northern waterfront.
 You head west past several SF sights including Fort Mason, the Marina District and the Palace of Fine Arts.

-You will then ride by Fort Point National Historic Site as you head to the main attraction - the Golden Gate Bridge.
+You will then ride by Fort Point National Historic Site as you head to the main attraction: the Golden Gate Bridge.

 After you float under the Golden Gate Bridge, you turn around for a second time under the bridge.